lycheeverse/lycheeverse.github.io/docker.md

 # Docker

-If you don't want to install lychee locally, **you can use Docker instead** 🐳.
+If you can't or don't want to install lychee locally, **you can use Docker instead** 🐳.

 We provide a handy official image over at [lycheeverse/lychee][docker-image], which gets automatically updated on every release.